A Leafy Piano Nook Is the Best Part of This Craftsman-Style Los Angeles Home

 This story originally appeared in the Spring 2016 issue of Domino, titled “Color Shift.”
 Subscribe to be the first to receive each issue.

-“I grew up in Greenwich Village in New York and moved to Los Angeles 15 years ago,” Frances Merrill says of her West Coast home.
+“I grew up in Greenwich Village in New York and moved to Los Angeles 15 years ago,” Frances Merrill says.
 “I love working here because there’s a little bit of everything—you can have six different styles of architecture on one street.”
 Despite studying English throughout college, Merrill has always had an affinity for all things design related.
 Her career began at Commune Design, where she honed her craft working on residential and commercial projects like the Ace Hotel Palm Springs.
 In 2009—shortly after the birth of her daughter—Merrill launched her Atwater Village–based interiors firm, Reath Design, with a flair for decorating with vivid colors and lively patterns.
 For one of her latest projects, she took on the task of transforming a turn-of-the-20th-century, Craftsman-style house into a home fit for a young family of five.